Things to Consider Before Living in Puerto Rico

 Crime and Security Concerns

-The electric grid in PR is notoriously underdeveloped, and thanks to Hurricane Maria in 2017, has been a major topic of discussion.
+The electric grid in Puerto Rico is notoriously underdeveloped, and thanks to Hurricane Maria in 2017, has been a major topic of discussion.
 Maria was neither the first nor last hurricane that will hit the island, which is why many residences and businesses are prepared for power outages with backup generators.
 While short outages are common in metro areas, they do not significantly disrupt day-to-day living.

-PR’s water and wastewater systems adhere to the same standards required by the EPA in the mainland.
+Puerto Rico’s water and wastewater systems adhere to the same standards required by the EPA in the mainland.
 U.S. tap water is consumable across the entire island.

-You will discover hundreds of direct daily flights to and from most major U.S. cities, even as distant as Montreal or New York.
+You will discover hundreds of direct daily flights to and from most major U.S. cities, even as distant as Los Angeles or New York.
 San Juan International Airport (SJU) is the normal point of arrival and departure, but there are also two other passenger airports servicing other areas of the island.
 The map below illustrates direct flight destinations from SJU.